maicallist/maicallist/README.md

 - 👋 Hi, I’m @maicallist
 - 👀 I’m interested in cryptography.
 - 🌱 I’m currently learning rust, go soon.
-- 💞️ I’m looking to collaborate on anything if times allows.
+- 💞️ I’m looking to collaborate on anything if time allows.
 - 📫 How to reach me maicallist@gmail.com

 <!---